 in the browser and lets the user pick some files.
 It has nothing to do with the drag-and-drop operation (although it is the other

 possible way to select files) but by putting it into the web side of a federated plugin we can make sure it doesn't hurt the

 compilation on other platforms.

 Because the files returned are HTML File API references with serious limitations, they can't be converted to regular Dart

 dynamic objects and the controller has functions to extract information from these objects:

 Future<String> getFilename(dynamic htmlFile);

 Future<String> getFileMIME(dynamic htmlFile);

 Future<Uint8List> getFileData(dynamic htmlFile);

-You can't have a permanent link to the file.
-If you need to retain the full image data, use
+You can't have a permanent link to the file (and no file path, either).
+If you need to retain the full file data, use